printer130/notes/src/content/vulnerabilities/snmp.md

 net view 10.0.22.69
 ```

-This time we can see two shared resources.
-Documents and K drive.
-And, this confirms that pivot target (target_ip) allows Null Sessions, so we can access the shared resources.
-Also, we can achieve the same goal in several ways.
+This time we can see two shared resources, this confirms that pivot target (target_ip) allows Null Sessions, so we can access the shared resources.

 ### Now, we can map the shared drive to the target_ip machine using the 'net' command.